Chapter 3 — Governor and Other State Officers

 Altering Draft of Bill

-It is a crime to fraudulently change a draft of a bill that has been presented to the legislature.
+A person who fraudulently alters the draft of a bill or resolution that has been presented to either house of the …

 3.19